kamgrzeski/SoftCRM/README.md

 #### 3. Then setup your database and open the .env.example file.
 Rename this file to .env and enter details for your site, database, stripe and email integration.

-#### 4. Run this command from the root project folder and This will create the database tables for you.
+#### 4. Run this command from the root project folder and this will create the database tables for you.
+This is our custom command to process all missing features.
 ```
-php artisan migrate --seed
+php artisan process-softcrm
 ```

 #### 5. Than run laravel server by command: